-Method of Assessment: There will be four in-class tests and one in-class final exam for this course.
-Each test will be worth 15% of your final grade and cover material from the previous unit.
+Method of Assessment: There will be four tests and one final exam for this course, all of which must be taken in an official proctored environment such as the GCSC Testing Center.
+Each test will be worth 15% of your final grade.
 The final exam is comprehensive and will be worth 25% of your final grade.
 The final exam may replace your lowest test grade at the instructor's discretion.
-The remaining 15% of your grade will be formative assessments consisting of quizzes, homework, and/or graded in-class assignments.
+The remaining 15% of your grade will be formative assessments consisting of quizzes, homework, and/or graded in-class assignments and need not be proctored so can be done online.